OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 The URN allows in particular having a threat or reference control used in several frameworks.

 It is possible to mix global and local referential objects.
-For example, a client can use threats coming from the MITRE referential and also define custom threats directly in CISO Assistant.
+For example, a client can use threats coming from the MITRE referential and also define custom threats directly in Auditrex.

 Note: links to URN occur only in libraries, links in the database shall always use the UUID of the object.